mskcc/tempo/docs/bioinformatics-components.md

 2. Somatic variant detection
 3. Germline variant detection

-Below are described the separate Nextflow processes and associated with each module and the tools used.
+Additionally, various QC metrics are generated.
+Below are described the separate Nextflow processes, their function and tools used.
 The following diagram outlines the workflow:

 <img id="diagram" src="./pipeline-flowchart.png"/>